LILY FLOWERING TULIP

 Light well-drained, fertile soil on the neutral to slightly acidic side.

-When planting bulbs in fall, mix a complete organic fertilizer into planting hole.
+When planting bulbs in fall, mix a low in nitrogen organic fertilizer into planting hole and in early spring.

 Lift bulbs after foliage has died down and harvest smaller offsets of bulbs.
 Plant these in a separate bed until they reach blooming size and plant back out in the garden.